AfiMaameDufie/AfiMaameDufie/README.md

-- 🔭 I’m currently improving on my technical skills and I am done participating in the 100 days of code :)
+- 🔭 I’m currently a SWE Backend and DevOps:)
-- ⭐️ I am delving towards more technical community and Open Source work now
+- ⭐️ I am delving towards more public speaking at conferences/DevRel, technical community engagements and Open Source work
 - 🌱 I’m always improving my technical and soft skills.
 - 👯 I contribute to Open Source projects and dev communities.
-- 🤔 I’m getting better at backend development with Django(DRF) and other frameworks mostly.
+- 🤔 I’m getting better with my knowledge of systems and plan to delve deeper into Software Architecture and Security.
 - 💬 Ask me about anything
 - 📫 How to reach me: LinkedIn (Abigail Afi Gbadago) | Medium (https://medium.com/@afimaamedufie/)
 - 😄 Pronouns: Her/She
-- ⚡ Fun fact: I love hiking and seeing new places and food places.
+- ⚡ Fun fact: I love seeing new places